cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 ```

 When you see an error message like this, take a few seconds to read through the message to understand what it is
 saying.
-The first line tells you that a `NullPointerException` occurred when the `length` method was invoked on
+The top line tells you that a `NullPointerException` occurred when the `length` method was invoked on
 a `null` reference.
 That's very informative.
-With this information, we can figure out that `s` must have been `null`.
+With this information, we can figure out that `s` must have been `null`
+since `s` is the only reference variable on line 9.

 From there, we can see the exact method(s) that were called before the exception occurred.
 To understand this, start
 from the last line of output in the error.
 The last line corresponds to the first method that was called.
 In our example,
-this is the `main` method.
-That should make sense since all programs start in `main`.
-On line 3 of the `main` method,
+this is the `main` method in the `Exception` class (or `Exception.main`) which makes sense since all programs start in
+`main`.
+The `main` method executed until it got to line 3 and then it called the `exception` method (`Exception.exception`).
+We can tell that `main` called `exception` because the last line of output corresponds to the first method that was called
+and each subsequent method call is printed above it (think of this as a stack of method calls).

-the `exception` method was called.
-Then, on line 9 of the `exception` method, the program generated an exception
+On line 9 of the `exception` method, the program generated an exception
 that was never handled.
 In this example, the `NullPointerException` originated in the `exception` method.
 Since the
 `exception` method did not handle the exception, the exception was **propagated** (passed) to the calling method.
 In this
-example, that is `main`.
+example, it was propagated to `main`.
 Since `main` also did not handle the exception, the exception propagated out of `main`
 which led to the crash.
 Any time an exception is generated and is allowed to propagate out of `main`, the program
 will crash.
+It's our job to make sure we catch the exceptions before they cause a crash.

 **Definition:** The last two lines of output above are called a **stack trace**.
 The stack trace tells the user which
-methods were active when the program crashed in the order that they were called (from bottom up).
+methods were active when the program crashed in the order that they were called (from the bottom up).
 This facilitates
 faster debugging by allowing you to better understand what was happening in the application when it crashed.

 The error message above is informative to us as programmers but we don't want our users to see it!
 To protect them